Discovery Call Framework: Questions, Scripts & the 30-Minute Structure

 Minute 3-5: Rapport Building (2 minutes)

-Rapport is not small talk for the sake of it.
-It is two minutes of genuine human connection that makes the next 25 minutes of business conversation more productive.
+Rapport is not small talk for its own sake — it is two minutes of genuine connection that makes the next 25 minutes more productive.
 People share more openly with someone they feel comfortable with.

 Effective rapport-building approaches: